-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2010 and the results of its operations and its cash flows for the period from incorporation on April 24, 2009 to March 31, 2010 in accordance with Canadian generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Candente Gold Corp. as at March 31, 2011 and 2010, and its financial performance and its cash flows for the years then ended in accordance with Canadian generally accepted accounting principles.